bufferflies/tikv/doc/features/worker-scaler.md

 # Worker Scaler

-The Worker Scaler feature optimizes the performance of the tikv-worker deployment within a Kubernetes (K8s) cluster by dynamically adjusting the number of replicas based on the current workload conditions.
-This intelligent scaling ensures efficient resource utilization and responsive handling of varying loads.
+The Worker Scaler feature dynamically spawn load_data_worker pods on receive load_data task, and clean up the load_data_worker pods when the load_data task is finished.

 ## Configuration